Britain is not a racist country, but it is struggling to contain those messages filtering through.

 Hobsons’ survey of 18,393 students from over 195 countries finds that the overwhelming majority of potential international students are not motivated by a desire to live in the UK after graduation.
 A country’s attitude towards immigrants rates very highly from students who are choosing where to study, and it is found in this research that the brightest and best are being put off through a combination of government policy and negative attitudes.

 Whether we like it or not attitudes count, despite evidence to the contrary.
 In the early and mid 1990s, the British Social Attitudes survey found that 44 per cent of people said they would be uncomfortable if their children married across ethnic lines; now according to British Futures that is only 5 per cent.

 Further still the World Values Survey found British people among those most likely to befriend a neighbour from a different ethnic background, and in the Anti-Defamation League’s recent Global 100 Index of anti-Semitism it found that the UK ranks very low at 8 per cent – beaten only by Vietnam (6 per cent), the Netherlands (5 per cent), Sweden (4 per cent), Philippines (3 per cent), and Laos (0.2 per cent).

 Britain is not a racist country, but it is struggling to contain those messages filtering through, and this is having a knock-on effect at the way the country is perceived by those wishing to come here.
 Politicians and the press have a big part to play in countering that narrative, but also in reflecting back our largely positive attitudes to people abroad.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.